Skip to main content

 As covered above we have identified a need for the statistics to be published, but these are the reasons that we are not publishing as official statistics immediately.

 We have identified some quality issues with the data.
-Firstly, all SHSs are not reporting GUMCADv3 data so the data on gender identity and sexual behaviour is incomplete.
-We are engaging with SHSs and SHS commissioners in local authorities to encourage the remaining 7% of SHSs to start submitting GUMCADv3 data to UKHSA.
+Firstly, not all SHSs are reporting GUMCADv3 data, so the data on gender identity, symptomatic status, sex partners (recent and new), condom use and partner notification outcomes is incomplete.
+We are engaging with SHSs and SHS commissioners in local authorities to encourage the remaining 2.6% of SHSs (6 of 232) to start submitting GUMCADv3 data to UKHSA.
 We conduct regular data quality meetings and webinars for both SHSs and commissioners to ensure they are aware of the necessity for reporting this data.

-We are working with SHSs to improve the reporting of these data.
-We will use stakeholder feedback to update our clinical coding guidelines to improve its clarity and utility.
+We are working with SHSs to improve the reporting of this data.
+We will use stakeholder feedback to update our GUMCAD clinical coding guidance to improve its clarity and utility.
 We anticipate that data will become more complete and reliable over time, as more services capture and submit this data.
+While UKHSA publishes clinical coding guidance to facilitate and standardise the reporting of GUMCAD data, guidelines on the provision of sexual healthcare including service provision for transgender people, sexual history taking, and asymptomatic screening are published by BASHH.

-There is a lack of national data on STI diagnoses by gender identity, or on the distribution of recent sex partners for people being tested for or diagnosed with STIs.
+There is a lack of national data on STI diagnoses by gender identity, symptomatic status, sex partners (recent and new), condom use and partner notification outcomes.

-To improve GUMCADv3 data quality reported by SHSs, we will incorporate behavioural and gender identity data into existing data reports (as standard) and we will develop a data quality scorecard to highlight data content and allow SHSs to easily monitor the quality of their own data submissions.
-We will also work closely with UKHSA’s regional network of sexual health facilitators (SHFs) to support the SHSs in their respective regions to improve data quality.
+To improve GUMCADv3 data quality reported by SHSs, we will incorporate behavioural, testing and gender identity data into existing data reports (as standard) and we have developed a data quality scorecard to highlight data content and allow SHSs to easily monitor the quality of their own data submissions.
+We will continue to work closely with UKHSA’s regional network of sexual health facilitators (SHFs) to support the SHSs in their respective regions to improve data quality.
 In addition, we will also continue to hold data quality workshops with SHFs each autumn.

 We anticipate that with an increase in the number of SHSs submitting the required information, the data will be of sufficient quality to be used in a more meaningful way and so be published with the STI and NCSP official statistics.